Skip to main content

 Editing a Scheduled Broadcast

-To edit the properties of a scheduled broadcast, click the pencil icon in the list of scheduled broadcasts.
+To edit the properties of a scheduled broadcast, click the in the list of scheduled broadcasts.
 Most properties can be edited.
-Ecamm Live will inform you if a property needs to be changed manually on the streaming platform’s web page.
+Ecamm will inform you if a property needs to be changed manually on the streaming platform’s web page.

 Deleting a Broadcast

-To delete a scheduled broadcast, click the trashcan icon in the list of scheduled broadcasts.
-Ecamm Live will inform you if a broadcast needs to be deleted manually on the streaming platform’s web page.
+To delete a scheduled broadcast, click the icon in the list of scheduled broadcasts.
+Ecamm will inform you if a broadcast needs to be deleted manually on the streaming platform’s web page.

 Next Article: Streaming